noahehall/theBookOfNoah/0current/aws/exams/services/containers/elasticContainerService.md

   - 1024 (1 vCPU): 2/3/4/5/6/7/8gb
   - 2048 (2 vCPU): 4 -> 16gb in 1 gb increments
   - 4096 (4 vCPU): 8 -> 30gb in 1gb increments
+- some features may only be available for fargate
+  - logConfiguration.driver === awslogs
+  - task metadata queries for integration with monitoring tools like datadog
+    - task level queries
+      - some.instance.ip/v2/metadata: JSON metadata for task
+      - some.instance.ip/v2/stats: JSON docker states for all containers in task
+    - container level queries
+      - some.instance.ip/v2/metadata/container-id
+      - some.instance.ip/v2/stats/container-id

 ### ec2